eliellis/wireman.js/README.md

 ## What problem does this solve?
 The purpose of __wireman.js__, aside from curiosity, was to create a tool that sped-up hooking events to large amounts of DOM elements with few lines of code.
-This module does just that, it allows for listening for attribute changes, html changes (both adding and modification), and a handful other DOMTree events.
+This module does just that, it allows for listening to attribute changes, html changes (both adding and modification), and a handful other DOMTree events.

 ## Okay, sounds pretty cool, how do I use it?
 It's super simple!